orzTHUNDER/FSD-Capstone/README.md

 ## TEST Factory

 Test Factory helps in creation of test-suite (Collection of test-cases) which is dynamically fetched in run-time from the test-data.json file and the logs of the test is logged in the external file for better insights of the test-cases.

+## Micro-Services

+- Authentication Service:

+    - Allows User to Sign-up / Login.
+    - Validation for edge cases such as same email, invalid credentials, empty password (or) email, valid email etc..

+- Service-Registry

+    - A Discovery Server (Eureka Server) for the other micro-services (Eureka clients) for registering themselves and communicate with other services.
+    - This helps in dynamically discovering services at runtime without hardcoding their locations.
+    - Which also checks the health of the registered clients.

+- API Gateway

+    - Acts as SINGLE Entry-Point for the clients
+    - Reduces the load on backend services by caching frequently requested responses.

+- Rate and Conversion

+    - Provides the Rate for the conversion of Currencies and conversion based on the amount.
+    - Uses FEIGN for simplifying the process of calling remote services (RATE <---> CONVERSION).
+Instead of Rest-template to remove the overhead of mentioning the URL and port correctly.